WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 2. Reverse flow prevention

-– When flow stops, backpressure or atmospheric pressure pushes the lips of the duckbill together, forming a tight seal.
+When forward flow stops, backpressure or downstream pressure pushes the lips together, forming a tight seal that effectively prevents backflow of liquid or gas.

 Key Features And Advantages

-Duckbill check valves combine easy opening, good sealing, and simple construction in a compact form.
+Duckbill check valves combine easy opening, reliable sealing, and simple construction in a compact form.

-– Very low cracking pressure for easy start of flow.
+– Very low cracking pressure for easy flow initiation

 – Excellent backflow prevention with reliable sealing at the outlet.